 Loops can be embedded in other loops as long as an embedded loop does not reference one of its parents.
 Embedded loops will inherit the top parent loop’s settings and behavior.

 On the displayer side, embedded loops will be flattened to one loop with the loop slide swapped to its own slides.
 For example: if you have a loop which have an image slide, a video slide and a loop slide, the loop slide has 5 slides when you original loop is displayed it will be played as one loop with 7 slides.

-A template is a slide with propositioned boxes.
+A layout is a slide with propositioned boxes.
 Each template have a background box and one or more boxes in the foreground.
 These boxes can be filled with various elements.

-A template slide can have a background of:
+A layout slide can have a background of:

 - embedded webpage